fdx-Luke-Turnbull/PenguinsBasketballWebsite/README.md

 # Penguins Basketball
 This project has been created as part of the Swinburne Online - Graduate Certificate of Programming & Development unit COS60015 - Front-end Web Development.
-The autor of this project is Luke Turnbull.
+The author of this project is Luke Turnbull.

 The requirements for this course are to develop a single page web application for a fictional sporting organisation.
 The site will function as the clients primary communication resource and is needing to include atleast all of the following:
 - navigation